 Units required: 15

-Required courses: The minor in the interdisciplinary program in Archaeology requires completion of 15 course credits.
+Required courses: The minor in the Interdisciplinary Program in Archaeology requires the completion of 15 course credits.
 The minor should include one of the two introductory courses (ARC 190B Introduction to Archaeology or ARC 200C World Archaeology: Global Perspectives on the Past) and at least 12 advanced units from 300- and 400-level courses.
 Eligible courses for the major and minor can be found in the course listings under the L52 ARC Archeology listings.

-The archaeology minor is usually fulfilled by a concentration in either the humanistic or in the social science areas.
-Thus, the minor will satisfy the Textual and Historical Studies distribution area or the Social Sciences distribution area, depending on which courses the minor includes.
+The archaeology minor is usually fulfilled by a concentration in either humanistic or social science course work.
+Thus, the minor will satisfy the Humanities or the Social and Behavioral Sciences distribution area, depending on which courses the minor includes.

 Visit online course listings to view semester offerings for L52 ARC.

-L52 ARC 130 First-Year Sem: The Ritual Landscape of Cahokia: Perspectives on the Politics of Religion & Chiefly Power
+L52 ARC 130 First-Year Seminar: The Ritual Landscape of Cahokia: Perspectives on the Politics of Religion & Chiefly Power

 The purpose of this class is to engage and challenge freshman students in an open discussion about the prehistoric Mississippian community of Cahokia.
 The focus of this course is two-fold.
 The first is to study the way in which the archaeological evidence has been interpreted.
 The second is to examine other perspectives on Cahokia, especially from the Native American descendants who consecrated this landscape nearly a millennium ago.
 An underlying tenet of this seminar in understanding Cahokia can also be achieved through the traditions and literature of Native Americans.
 In the end we want to understand the basis for Cahokia's organization as a prehistoric Native American community, and the role that ritual and religion played in the rather dramatic and dynamic history of this community and the surrounding region.